war/asset-loading/README.md

 	for(EmptyNode* empty : empties_array)
 		empty->animation_data.time_array = max_node_timeline;
 ```
-Certain animation transforms may be shorter than others, depending on how the model is animated (e.g. translation durations could be shorter than rotation duration).
-All animation transform arrays must not be empty (greater than 0), and also of equal size for valid playback, hence [ModelLoader - ModelLoader::equalizeAndMatchNodeAnimations](ModelLoader.md#ModelLoader%3A%3AequalizeAndMatchNodeAnimations) is called next.
+Certain animation transforms may be shorter than others, depending on how the model is animated (e.g., translation durations could be shorter than rotation duration).
+All animation transform arrays must not be empty (greater than 0) and also of equal size for valid playback; hence [ModelLoader - ModelLoader::equalizeAndMatchNodeAnimations](ModelLoader.md#ModelLoader%3A%3AequalizeAndMatchNodeAnimations) is called next.

 All skinning animations are called using [ModelLoader::getSkinnedAnimation](ModelLoader.md#ModelLoader%3A%3AgetSkinnedAnimation)

-Since meshes can be parented to animated `EmptyNode`, it's important to establish an array which defines the linkage between them.
+Since meshes can be parented to animated `EmptyNode`, it's important to establish an array that defines the linkage between them.
 Also, since certain `EmptyNode` objects may also be parented to other nodes, we must also take note of this as well:
 ```cpp

     //loop over all EmptyNode objects